 How to Install Kubernetes on Hidora: Production-Grade Container Orchestration

 Nowadays, Kubernetes is one of the most interesting technologies in the DevOps world.
+Let’s figure out how to install Kubernetes quickly.

 Recently, it became very popular because Kubernetes gives answers to the most important questions like how to quickly deploy, update and scale the modules and services of the application in the cloud, effectively using all the computing power available.